Information for Parents

 Take inventory of your knowledge.
 What and how did you first learn about sexuality and sexual health when you were young?
 What worked for you?
 What did not?
 While your child’s experience will be their own, it can be helpful to reflect on your own learning.
 If there are topics you feel you don’t know enough about, explore the resources and links on this page; you will find evidence-informed, non-judgmental facts about likely any question you have.

 Do not assume that because your child(ren) has not approached you with questions about sexuality does not mean that they are not interested or are sexually inactive.
 You are your child’s most important sex educator, even if you say nothing at all.
-If you feel awkward bringing the subject up (very understandable), then try opening the discussion by referring to an advertisement or news item, a blog article or Facebook post, and see where the conversation goes.
-Demonstrate the fundamentals of being an Approachable Adult and assure your child that you are there for them.
-In the car is a great place, as there is no intense face-to-face interaction, you are both stuck there anyway, and you will have to remain calm to avoid an accident.
+If you feel awkward bringing the subject up (very understandable), go to our section on Healthy Sexual Development for conversation starters.

 Foster positive feelings about sexuality.
 Do not use scare tactics; rather give them the true facts.
 Encourage young people to be comfortable with their own sexuality: we are sexual beings from the day we are born.